avishek-sen-gupta/cobol-rekt/README.md

 - Injecting execution traces from the SMOJOL interpreter into Neo4J
 - Injecting record dependency connections (MOVE, COMPUTE, etc.) into Neo4J
 - Integration with OpenAI GPT to summarise nodes using bottom-up node traversal
+- Exposes a unified model (AST, CFG, Data Structures with appropriate interconnections) which can be analysed through [JGraphT](https://jgrapht.org/) (which is embedded in the library)
 - Support for namespaces to allow unique addressing of (possibly same) graphs
 - Exporting ASTs, CFGs, and record dependencies to GraphML format